 AGEs are produced both exogenously (come from outside of the body) and endogenously (produced within the body).

 Exogenous AGEs mostly come from our diet and cigarette smoking.
 Cooking meats under dry high heat creating Maillard reaction will produce AGEs.
-Deep frying, roasting, grilling; and broiling of meats, meat-substitutes and foods high in fat and protein tend to produce high levels of AGEs.
+Deep frying, roasting, grilling; and broiling of meats, meat substitutes, and foods high in fat and protein tend to produce high levels of AGEs.
 The amount of AGEs in foods cooked under dry high heat is up to 100 folds above that in uncooked foods.
-Foods cooked under higher temperature, drier environment and higher pH (more alkaline) will yield a higher level of AGEs.
-Broiled beef, pan fried beef, stir fried beef, deep fried chicken, roasted/BBQ chicken, fried bacon are among the foods with highest level of AGEs.
+Foods cooked under higher temperatures, drier environments, and higher pH (more alkaline) will yield a higher level of AGEs.
+Broiled beef, pan-fried beef, stir-fried beef, deep-fried chicken, roasted/BBQ chicken, and fried bacon are among the foods with the highest level of AGEs.

 AGEs are also formed within the body, but at a lower temperature than in foods.
-Diabetic patients tend to have higher level of endogenous AGEs due to a higher sugar/glucose level within the body.
-Aging is also associated with higher level of endogenous AGEs level, so the older we get, the higher amount of AGEs we have.
+Diabetic patients tend to have higher levels of endogenous AGEs due to a higher sugar/glucose level within the body.
+Aging is also associated with a higher endogenous AGEs level, so the older we get, the higher the amount of AGEs we have.

 Health impacts of high AGEs

-We all have AGEs formed inside our body and consumed from our diet.
-But when the amount of AGEs is beyond what our body's antioxidant capacity can balance out, damages to our body can happen.
+We all have AGEs formed inside our bodies and consumed from our diet.
+But when the amount of AGEs is beyond what our body's antioxidant capacity can balance out, damage to our body can happen.